Alok-Sci/SPI-Apprenticeship-2023-24--Database/README.md

 ### 5. Delete a table
 #### Deletion:
-involves removing records from a tbale based on specified criteria.
+involves removing records from a table based on specified criteria.

 `DELETE` command is used to delete a table.